 In addition to their contributions from pollination, we harvest surplus honey and beeswax each year.
 We currently host the largest community garden beeyard in the State of Maryland.

-Our garden is proud to host three Nigerian Dwarf Goat does.
-Goats are one of the earliest domesticated animals - over 9,000 years ago!
+Our garden is proud to host Nigerian Dwarf Goat.
+Goats are one of the earliest domesticated animals - domesticated over 9,000 years ago!
 They are the first animals to be milked by humans.

-Our ladies' primary job is helping clear brush around the garden in areas we allow them to pasture.
-We get cleared land and they get some delicious brush to eat!
+Our goats and sheep help clear brush around the garden in areas we allow them to pasture.
+We get cleared land and they get some delicious brush and grass to eat!